Join the Dialogue in Oslo

 Abstract Specifications

-• Content: Your abstract should provide 1) a concise summary of your project, 2) the context, 3) your methods, 4) your key findings or learnings (or expected findings or learnings) and 5) implications for action.
+- Content: Your abstract should provide 1) a concise summary of your empirical or conceptual work, 2) your context, 3) your methods of inquiry, 4) your key findings or learnings and 5) implications for action.

 submit group proposals with 3 to 4 abstracts on a common theme